 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 SalanovaĀ® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

-Vitelotte potatoes are small and elongated, similar to that of fingerling potatoes, and is cylindrical with irregular lumps.
-Its exterior skin ranges from dark purple to a deep violet-blue and is speckled with deep-set eyes.
-Underneath the dark purple exterior lies a smooth, deep violet flesh that is occasionally marbled with white.
-When cooked, the Vitelotte retains its vibrant purple hue and offers a dry, floury flesh with nuances of chestnuts.
+Vitelotte potatoes are small to medium in size and are elongated and slender, similar to a fingerling potato, and are cylindrical with irregular lumps.
+The smooth skin ranges from dark purple to deep violet-blue and is speckled with deep-set eyes giving it a bumpy texture.
+The flesh is smooth, firm, and dense and has a deep purple hue that is occasionally marbled with white.
+When cooked, Vitelotte potatoes retain their vibrant hue and offer a dry, floury flesh with nuances of chestnuts.

 Vitelotte potatoes are available year-round.

 Vitelotte potatoes, botanically classified as Solanum tuberosum āVitelotte,ā are known for their vibrant purple exterior and interior.
 Also known as Truffe de Chine, NĆ©gresse, Vitelotte Noir, Black truffle, or Purple potato, Vitelotte potatoes have seen a boom in popularity as a result of research and marketing dedicated to promoting the nutritional properties of purple-hued fruits and vegetables.

 Vitelotte potatoes contain vitamin C, iron, B vitamins, potassium, phosphorus, magnesium, folate, riboflavin, phytochemicals, and anthocyanin, a powerful antioxidant.